fbpx Scholarships & Fellowships | Harvard Kennedy School

 George Fellowship

-Supports selected students in the third year of the joint degree program offered through Harvard Business School (HBS) and Harvard Kennedy School (HKS)
+Supports selected students in the third year of the joint degree program offered through HBS and HKS.
+Eligible students will be contacted by CPL in the spring semester of their second year.

 Gleitsman Leadership Fellowship